dbaltor/library-k8s-msa/README.md

 The build process requires that your workstation have both **Docker** (used by *gradle bootBuildImage* ) and **Maven** (used by *Spring Cloud Contract*) installed.
 Execute the `./scripts/build.sh` script to build everything and push the newly built containers to your container registry.
 Make sure you are logged in your registry through `docker login` before starting.
 The example below is using *Harbor*:

-<code>$ ./scripts/build.sh HARBOR-URL/PROJECT</code>
+<code>$ ./scripts/build.sh &lt;HARBOR-URL&gt;/&lt;PROJECT&gt;</code>

 ## Deploy and run on K8s:

 You are going to need both **kubectl** and **helm** installed on your workstation.
 Make sure you are connected to your Kubernetes cluster before starting.
 The installation will create a *library namespace* to hold everything.

-1. Run <code>./scripts/init.sh CONTAINER-REGISTRY-URL</code> and be patient.
+1. Run <code>./scripts/init.sh &lt;CONTAINER-REGISTRY-URL&gt;</code> and be patient.
 It will take some time but everything will be deployed and configured, including a public IP address assigned to the newly created ingress controller exposing the UI application.
-If you want to add **Spring Cloud Gateway for Kubernetes** integrated with **API Portal** to your deployment, after downloading both products from the [VMware Tanzu Network](https://network.pivotal.io), run instead <code>./scripts/init-api.sh PATH-TO-SCG4K8s-INSTALL-DIR PATH-TO-API-PORTAL-INSTALL-DIR CONTAINER-REGISTRY-URL</code>, passing in
+If you want to add **Spring Cloud Gateway for Kubernetes** integrated with **API Portal** to your deployment, after downloading both products from the [VMware Tanzu Network](https://network.pivotal.io), run instead <code>./scripts/init-api.sh &lt;PATH-TO-SCG4K8s-INSTALL-DIR&gt; &lt;PATH-TO-API-PORTAL-INSTALL-DIR&gt; &lt;CONTAINER-REGISTRY-URL&gt;</code>, passing in
-   1. PATH-TO-SCG4K8s-INSTALL-DIR: path to the Spring Cloud Gateway directory
+   1. &lt;PATH-TO-SCG4K8s-INSTALL-DIR&gt;: path to the Spring Cloud Gateway directory
-   2. PATH-TO-API-PORTAL-INSTALL-DIR: path to the API Portal directory
+   2. &lt;PATH-TO-API-PORTAL-INSTALL-DIR&gt;: path to the API Portal directory
-   3. CONTAINER-REGISTRY-URL: URL to the registry where the built images have been uploaded to
+   3. &lt;CONTAINER-REGISTRY-URL&gt;: URL to the registry where the built images have been uploaded to

 2. Use the published IP address (or hostname if you have configured one) to access the application running on Kubernetes.
 You will notice that the application has detected it is running on K8s :)